pgmoneta/pgmoneta/doc/manual/user-03-configuration.md

 The main section, called `[pgmoneta]`, is where you configure the overall properties of `pgmoneta`.

-Other sections doesn't have any requirements to their naming so you can give them meaningful names like `[primary]` for the primary [PostgreSQL](https://www.postgresql.org) instance.
+Other sections doesn't have any requirements to their naming so you can give them meaningful names like `[primary]` for the primary [PostgreSQL][postgresql] instance.

 All properties are in the format `key = value`.